Lazy Online Gradient Descent is Universal on Polytopes: Computational Cost

-The Barrier algorithm is a generalisation of Hedge where facets take prominence, rather than the reduction to Hedge (see Introduction) where vertices take prominence.
-For example Hedge is a special case of Barrier for $\phi_j(x)=x(j)$ and $\eta_i =1$.

-It would be interesting to know if the Barrier algorithm is universal, and how the \mbox{computational} cost and regret bounds compare to Subgradient and Hedge.
-We suspect Barrier outperforms the other two on the cube, and by symmetry we should select $\eta_j$ to be equal.
-For more general polytopes we imagine the tuning of the parameters $\eta_j$ is important.
+It is an open problem whether the Barrier algorithm is universal, and how the computational cost and regret bounds compare to Gradient Descent and Hedge.
+We suspect Barrier gets the best results on the cube.
+By symmetry we should select $\eta_1 = \eta_2 = \ldots = \eta_F$.
+For more general problems we suspect it is important to tune $\eta_j$ based on the dimensions of the polytope.